neurogenic/ticketflower/project/ticketflower_project.md

 - Ticket Detail

 Authorization note: "Company role" field is used for user access to ticket types.
-TBD: Should this use the same control as the Admin list?

 ## Ticket Team Pages